-Standard: A Certified Company shall not knowingly bring a lawsuit on a debt that is beyond the applicable statute of limitations; however, a Certified Company may continue to attempt collection beyond the expiration of the statute provided there are no laws and regulations to the contrary.
+A Certified Company shall not knowingly bring or imply that it has the ability to bring a lawsuit on a debt that is beyond the applicable statute of limitations, even if state law revives the limitations period when a payment is received after the expiration of the statute.
+This standard shall not be interpreted to prevent a Certified Company from continuing to attempt collection beyond the expiration of the statute provided there are no laws and regulations to the contrary.

-- 1. The Auditor shall document and report how the Certified Company determines which accounts they own are past an applicable statute of limitations, including but not limited to whether the Certified Company: - (a) Has established a policy and procedure concerning how employees and agents are to handle accounts after the statute of limitation has expired. - (b) Has a standard in place that defines and identifies the applicable statute of limitations as applied to each account. - (c) Has a process for determining when a state changes their statute of limitations.

-- 2. The Auditor shall obtain from the Certified Company the states that correspond to the consumer account addresses where the Certified Company has sought a judgment within the dates of the Audit Period to verify through a random sample that: - (a) The statute of limitation was properly calculated. - (b) The litigation conformed to the Certification Standard. - 3.
-The Auditor shall obtain from the Certified Company a list of accounts in those states that prohibit collection activity after the statute of limitations has expired and through a random sample shall verify whether any attempts were made to collect on those accounts or whether those accounts were sold.
+- 1. The Auditor shall document and report how the Certified Company determines which accounts they own are past an applicable statute of limitations, including but not limited to whether the Certified Company: - (a) Has established a policy and procedure concerning how employees and agents are to handle accounts after the statute of limitation has expired. - (b) Has a standard in place that defines and identifies the applicable statute of limitations as applied to each account. - (c) Has a process for determining when a state changes their statute of limitations. - 2.
+The Auditor shall obtain from the Certified Company the states where the Certified Company has sought a judgment within the dates of the Audit Period and verify through a random sample of litigated accounts that: - (a) The statute of limitation was properly calculated. - (b) The litigation conformed to the Certification Standard. - 3.
+The Auditor shall obtain from the Certified Company a list of accounts in those states that prohibit collection activity after the statute of limitations has expired and through a random sample shall verify whether any attempts were made to collect on those accounts or whether those accounts were sold. - 4.
+If the Certified Company attempts to collect on accounts that are past the applicable statute of limitations, the Auditor shall review the communication template used for such accounts to confirm the company does not state or imply to the consumer that it has the ability to bring a lawsuit.